 2C-4.
 Returns to Homelessness-CoC's Strategy to Reduce Rate.

 NOFO Section VII.B.5.e.

+]

 Describe in the field below: 1. how your CoC identifies individuals and families who return to homelessness; 2. your CoC's strategy to reduce the rate of additional returns to homelessness; and 3. provide the name of the organization or position title that is responsible for overseeing your CoC's strategy to reduce the rate individuals and persons in families return to homelessness.

 1. The VT-500 BoS CoC strategy to identify people returning to homelessness includes: a partially open HMIS to identify if previous shelter or housing was provided to allow staff to reconnect households to known resources; reviewing Coordinated Entry (CE) reports to identify trends/reasons for homeless returns by exited participants, and each local CoC reviews common factors of people who return.
-Tracking returns to homelessness on a CE By-Name List enhances real time understanding of causes for returns to inform prevention programming.
-We utilize information from the Housing Vermont (statewide Eviction Prevention
+Tracking returns to homelessness on a CE By-Name List enhances real time understanding of causes for returns to inform prevention programming;

-FY2021 CoC Application Page 45 11/05/2021 ------------------------ --------- ------------

-Initiative review of over 3,000 units which reviewed reasons for evictions & household demographics (race/gender/age/household size and in partnership with VT Legal Aid identify possible system level interventions and resources.
+FY2021 CoC Application Page 46 11/15/2021 ------------------------ --------- ------------ utilization of data from Housing Vermont for statewide Eviction Prevention Initiative review of over 3,000 units with review of reasons for evictions & household demographics (race/gender/age/household size), in partnership with VT Legal Aid identify for system level interventions.

-2. Current VT BoS strategies to reduce the rate of people returning to homelessness are: training property managers on substance use issues & trauma to decrease evictions & increase referrals to supportive services; educating households & providers on tenant-landlord rights and referrals to VT Tenants Inc.; increasing HMIS project participation to understand homeless recurrence & factors faced by those households; follow-up care/ongoing services after project exits; VT SOAR trained providers increased participant incomes; Housing Resource Orientation and housing retention training for providers to assist those at-risk of returning.
+2. VT-500 BoS CoC strategies to reduce the rate of people returning to homelessness are: training property managers on substance use issues & trauma to decrease evictions & increase referrals to supportive services; educating households & providers on tenant-landlord rights and referrals to VT Tenants Inc.; increasing HMIS project participation to understand homeless recurrence & factors faced by those households; follow-up care/ongoing services after project exits; VT SOAR trained providers increased participant incomes; Housing Resource Orientation and housing retention training for providers to assist those at-risk of returning.
 The Vermont State Housing Authority provides eviction prevention assistance thru CARES funding to help and now federal ERAP to help maintain housing.
 Housing Stability Service grants support over 20 agencies to offer assistance and education on eviction prevention and tenant rights.